StuartCowley/nextjs-course-code/README.md

 - Using CSS modules for styling
 - Using `getStaticProps` so data is included in initial request to server
 - Using `getStaticProps` on pages with dynamic routing, with context.params.<routeId>, plus `getStaticPaths` and fallback
+- Installing mongoDB driver, creating a mongoDB cluster for backend
+- Setting up a POST api route to create a collection and add documents